CDCgov/MIRA-NF/README.md

 - input - <RUN_PATH>/samplesheet.csv with the format described above.
 - outdir - The file path to where you would like the output directory to write the files.
 - runpath - The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here.
-- e - exeperminet type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina.
+- e - experiment type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina.
 *all commands listed below can not be included in run command and the defaults will be used*
-- p - primer schema if using experement type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206
+- p - primer schema if using experiment type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206
 - parquet_files - (optional) flag to produce parquet files (boolean).
 Default set to false.
 - subsample_reads - (optional) The number of reads that used for subsampling.
 Paired reads for Illumina data and single reads for ONT data.
 Default 10,000,000. options: true or false
 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue.